-This project offers central support for volunteering, formal learning and informal engagement opportunities across the whole Landscape Partnership programme.
-There will be a 'Get into Volunteering' programme which encourages preformed groups to come out and be a volunteer for a day.
+This project offered central support for volunteering, formal learning and informal engagement opportunities across the whole Landscape Partnership programme

 Volunteering is a great opportunity to reconnect with your local community and meet people with similar interests.
-Outdoor volunteering is beneficial for mental and physical health and well-being and it also allows you to pursue new careers and hobbies.
-We hope all our volunteering opportunities are fun and bring fulfilment to your day, plus you feel rewarded for your hard work.
+Outdoor volunteering is beneficial for mental and physical health and well-being, and it also allows you to pursue new careers and hobbies.

 Over the four years, volunteers across the programme contributed over £140,000 worth of volunteer time, by offering their time for free.
 Over 200 days of practical conservation activity were run, and 1500 volunteers engaged.
 See also reports on the Pendle WINNS and Radicals projects who were well supported by volunteers.

 We also supported community groups who wanted to 'Get into Volunteering' by running taster sessions for local police cadets, the Princes Trust and others.
 Over the lifetime of the project 233 people gave the equivalent of 100 full days of volunteering (worth £5000) through this opportunity.